scoskey/m502/notes.md

 * Ex: For the factorial function one uses G(empty)=0 and G(s\_0,...,s\_n-1) = ns\_n-1.
 * Ex: For the fibonacci numbers one uses G(empty)=0, G(1)=1, and G(s\_0,...,s\_n-1)=s\_n-2+s\_n-1.
 * Ex: For ordinal exponentiation with base alpha, one uses G(empty)=1, G(s\_0,...,s\_beta)=s\_beta . alpha, and G(s\_0,...&lt;lambda) = union s\_beta.
 * The transfinite recursion principle: Let G(x) be a proper class function (defined by a function-like formula phi(x,y)).
-Then there is a proper class function F(x) such that for every alpha we have F(alpha)=G(F\|alpha).
+Then there is a proper class function F(x) such that for every alpha we have $F(\alpha)=G(F\restriction\alpha)$.
 * The proof is similar to the proof of the classical recursion principle, and it relies on the principle of induction plus replacement.
-We will content ourselves with a summary in the case of G(s)=n s\|n.
+We will content ourselves with a summary in the case of $G(s)=n\cdot s\restriction n$.
   * We want to build the function F(n)=n!.
 We do this by building a sequence of approximations F\_n.
 Each function F\_n has domain n={0,...,n-1} and behaves like the usual factorial.
   * We prove by induction that for each n, there exists a unique function F\_n with the property described above.
 The base case is trivial.
 The inductive step is true because we can define f\_n+1 (n) = nf\_n(n-1), and check this is unique.
   * We finally let F(n)=F\_n+1 (n).
 This is the desired item.